dotkernel/dotkernel/docs/00-Prerequisites/PSR-7.md

 *source: [PSR-7: HTTP message interfaces](http://www.php-fig.org/psr/psr-7/)*

 ## Interfaces
+In this section the Interfaces methods will be listed.
+The purpose of this list is to help in finding the methods when working with PSR-7.
+This can be considered as a cheatsheet for PSR-7 interfaces.
 The interfaces defined in PSR-7 are the following:

 | Class Name | Description |